sheldyso/sheldyso.github.io/index.md

 ### Semester 2 - Retro Arcade Classic ( C++ )

-This assignment required use of a single header Game library developed by Sumo Digital called the "PlayBuffer" library.
+This assignment requires use of a single header Game library developed by Sumo Digital called the "PlayBuffer" library.

 **Current Assignment**